mech/Learning-Notes/FrontEnd/JavaScript/React/Components.md

 If `shouldComponentUpdate` returns `false`, the component and all its children's `render` methods are not called during an update of its parents.

+> In React, immutable structures often lead to better performance: when data changes in a mutable representation, **you'll likely need to rely on React's virtual DOM** to determine whether components should update; alternatively, in an immutable representation, you can use a basic strict equality check to determine whether an update should occur.

 ### componentWillUpdate

 * Will be called whenever we decide to `render()`